Farratto/WalkThisWay/README.md

 * Dead; Paralyzed; Dying; Immobilized; Petrified; Restrained; Grabbed; Stunned

+### Pathfinder 1e

+In addition to the above universal checks, when under the Pathfinder 1e ruleset, this extension will check for the following conditions:

+* Cowering, Dazed, Dead, Dying, Grappled, Helpless, Paralyzed, Petrified, Pinned, Stable.
+Stunned, Unconscious, Exhausted, Entangled

 ### Still Being Developed

 If you find any additional effects, where a user is not able to stand up, please let me know.
 Or any other concerns or suggestions are welcome.